quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Loss and Congestion Signals

-Loss detection and congestion control fundamentally involve the consumption of signals from unauthenticated entities.
-Attackers can spoof or alter delay, loss, and ECN markings.
-On-path attackers can spoof or alter these signals.
-An attacker can cause endpoints to reduce their sending rate by dropping packets, altering path delay strategically, or by changing ECN codepoints.
+Loss detection and congestion control fundamentally involve consumption of signals, such as delay, loss, and ECN markings, from unauthenticated entities.
+An attacker can cause endpoints to reduce their sending rate by manipulating these signals; by dropping packets, by altering path delay strategically, or by changing ECN codepoints.

 ## Traffic Analysis